Privacy Policy

 In event of a reasonably suspected or confirmed breach where student data is accessed or obtained by an unauthorized individual (“Data Breach”), Boddle Learning Inc will provide notification to the local educational authority or other appropriate party in accordance with applicable law, within a reasonable amount of time of confirmation or reasonable suspicion of the Data Breach, and not exceeding forty-eight (48) hours.
 The notification will be written in plain language, will be titled "Notice of Data Breach", and shall present the information under the following headings: "What Happened".
 "What Information Was Involved", "What We Are Doing", "What You Can Do", and "For More Information".
 Additional information may be provided as a supplement to the notice.

-Changes in Privacy Policy and Questions
+19. Changes to this Policy and Questions

 For minor changes which do not reduce user rights under this policy, we will notify our Users via our website and by noting the Last Modified date at the bottom of this policy.